Create an Azure Stack HCI cluster using Windows Admin Center

 Now that you've deployed the Azure Stack HCI operating system, you'll learn how to use Windows Admin Center to create an Azure Stack HCI cluster that uses Storage Spaces Direct, and, optionally, Software Defined Networking.
 The Create Cluster wizard in Windows Admin Center will do most of the heavy lifting for you.
 If you'd rather do it yourself with PowerShell, see Create an Azure Stack HCI cluster using PowerShell.
 The PowerShell article is also a good source of information for what is going on under the hood of the wizard and for troubleshooting purposes.

 If you are doing a single server installation of Azure Stack HCI 21H2, use PowerShell to create the cluster.

-If you're interested in testing Azure Stack HCI, but have limited or no spare hardware, check out the Azure Stack HCI Evaluation Guide, where we'll walk you through experiencing Azure Stack HCI using nested virtualization inside an Azure VM.
+If you're interested in testing Azure Stack HCI but have limited or no spare hardware, see the Azure Stack HCI Evaluation Guide, where we'll walk you through experiencing Azure Stack HCI using nested virtualization inside an Azure VM.
 Or try the Create a VM-based lab for Azure Stack HCI tutorial to create your own private lab environment using nested virtualization on a server of your choice to deploy VMs running Azure Stack HCI for clustering.